Edmonton App Finds Success Bringing Local Communities Together

 CommuniBee is free to use for all Edmonton community organizations, associations, or not-for-profits, with a paid version being available for businesses and large organizations.
 “This is a smart, elegant, and simple communication solution that all leagues could use” said Laurie Matheson, Director of Communications for Glastonbury Community League.
 “We have used the app to promote community awareness and engagement and we’re very happy with the results.”

-Community Leagues in Edmonton that have adopted CommuniBee include: Glastonbury, Allendale, Rosenthal, Carlisle, , Summerside, Willowby, Pleasantview, North Glenora, Cameron Heights, Ellerslie, Greater Windermere and over 30 more.
-In addition to these, the app is finding interest from international property management companies, theatre companies, volunteer organizations, arts organizations, home-owner associations (HOAs).
-Edmonton city councillors such as Andrew Knack and Sarah Hamilton have expressed their support for the app taking flight across Edmonton communities.
+Community Leagues in Edmonton that have adopted CommuniBee include: Glastonbury, Rosenthal, Carlisle, Summerside, Willowby, Pleasantview, North Glenora, Cameron Heights, Ellerslie, Greater Windermere, and over 60 more.
+In addition to these, the app is finding interest from international property management companies, theatre companies, volunteer organizations, arts organizations, and homeowner associations (HOAs).
+Edmonton city councillors, such as Andrew Knack and Sarah Hamilton, have expressed their support for the app taking flight across Edmonton communities.

 Key features of the App Include: